 Where do I belong?
 This is a question that I’ve asked myself my ENTIRE life.
 Everywhere I’ve ever gone, anything I’ve ever done, there have been people who have told me or made me feel like I don’t belong, and for whatever reasons, rarely do people take the time to actually tell each other that they DO belong.

 Seven or so years ago, when I was feeling desperately alone, I started a moms’ group that turned into a ministry for moms and I realized that I was not alone in these feelings of not belonging.
 All of us had received those same messages, sometimes straight out, and sometimes it was simply our perception because of our own insecurities.
 Either way, we began to tell each other that we belonged, and the garden of women who bloomed together was beautiful.
-I learned to get outside of my social anxiety and paralyzing insecurities to smile at and speak to people even in situations I just wanted to hide, because I figured there was a good chance they felt similar about whether or not they belonged, and that’s where the magic happened.
+I learned to get outside of my social anxiety and immobilizing insecurities to smile at and speak to people even in situations I just wanted to hide.
+I figured there was a good chance they felt similar about whether or not they belonged.
+Then, that’s where the magic happened.
 That’s where I met my kindred spirits.

 In my classroom, in my church, in my moms’ ministry, in my work with GLSEN, I have ALWAYS tried to make sure that people feel like they belong.
 I realized, though, that the more I’m questioning MY belonging, the less I focus on TELLING others that they belong and making them FEEL it, because how do I tell someone they belong if I’m not even sure I belong?